Derek Handley: Chief Technology Officer of New Zealand

 Handley's application for the governmental role of Chief Technology Officer (CTO) of New Zealand became a political controversy when he applied in 2018.
 The role was to be created under the auspices of Government Digital Services Minister Clare Curran.
 On 24 August 2018, New Zealand Prime Minister Jacinda Ardern dismissed Curran from the Cabinet after it became clear Curran had met Handley in February at her Beehive office to discuss his interest in the vacant CTO role.
 Curran had failed to disclose the meeting in her ministerial diary and to inform staff or officials about it (the second meeting she had failed to disclose).
 Curran apologised to the Prime Minister for her actions and eventually resigned as a Minister.

 In September 2018, Handley announced that he had been offered, and had accepted, the CTO role in August.
-Soon after, the Government announced that it would not be proceeding with the role after concerns were raised by the business community and NZ entrepreneurs over Derek’s selection, suitability, and credibility, and paid Handley compensation of $107,000 (three months' pay plus reimbursement for moving costs).
+Soon after, the Government announced that it would not be proceeding with the role and paid Handley compensation of $107,000 (three months' pay plus reimbursement for moving costs).
 Handley said he was "deeply disappointed" by the process but the Government's decision to halt it was understandable due to the concerns raised.
+Later, Prime Minister Jacinda Adern apologized Handley.

-Recent and current roles
+Recent works

 Handley is currently General Partner with Aera VC, a fund which invests in deep-tech ventures underpinned by social impact and the UN Sustainable Development Goals.
 He launched the fund at Wharton Business School, where he was named Social Innovator in Residence.

 In 2013, he joined the board of Sky Television, a public company on the Australian Stock Exchange, stepping down from the role in January 2021.
 He is also the founding CEO of Richard Branson's The B Team.
 He remained with the B Team as entrepreneur-in-residence and adviser until 2015.

+During the COVID-19 pandemic, Handley created and hosted the podcast Wiser Conversation, which explored the intersection of spirituality and psychology.
+The podcast featured conversations with guests including author Naomi Klein, spiritual leader Ravi Shankar, author Priya Parker, writer Pico Iyer, psychologist Susan David, parenting expert Shefali Tsabary, and author Sasha Sagan.

+Handley founded Aera, a venture capital firm investing in climate and frontier technologies, and the Aera Foundation, through which he has supported environmental and social initiatives.
+The foundation supported the New Zealand campaign of Travalyst, the sustainable-travel initiative founded by Prince Harry, and the Paererewā 1,000-year bench project, a long-term public-art and environmental initiative.

+Books

+Handley is the author of Heart to Start, published by Penguin New Zealand, which discusses entrepreneurship, personal purpose and his experiences as an entrepreneur.

+In 2025, Handley co-authored The Fastest Way to Your First Home with Karl Fleet.
+The book focuses on strategies for first-home buyers in New Zealand and is associated with his work at Aera NZ.